The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Modified QCD sources of SGWB

 \section{Modified QCD sources of SGWB}

-Having examined how the QCD equation of state and QG effects shape the evolution of the SGWB, we now turn our attention to its generation mechanisms originating from the QCD phase transition itself.
-In particular, if the transition is of the first order, it can serve as a powerful source of SGWB production through three primary mechanisms: collisions of expanding bubble walls~\cite{Kosowsky:1991ua,Kosowsky:1992rz,Huber:2008hg}, sound waves in the plasma~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta}, and magnetohydrodynamic turbulence~\cite{Kamionkowski:1993fg,Binetruy:2012ze}.
-These processes collectively contribute to the SGWB spectrum of present-day ${\Omega _{{\rm{g}}{{\rm{w}}_{_*}}}} = {\Omega _{{\rm{gw}}}}\left( {{T_*}} \right)$, as described by the following expression:
+After examining how the QCD equation of state and QG effects influence the evolution of the SGWB, we now focus on its generation mechanisms originating from the QCD phase transition.
+Specifically, if the transition is first-order, it can become a significant source of SGWB production through three primary mechanisms: expanding bubble wall collisions~\cite{Kosowsky:1991ua,Kosowsky:1992rz,Huber:2008hg}, sound waves in the plasma~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta}, and magnetohydrodynamic turbulence~\cite{Kamionkowski:1993fg,Binetruy:2012ze}.
+These processes collectively contribute to the present-day SGWB spectrum ${\Omega _{{\rm{gw}}_{*}}} = {\Omega _{{\rm{gw}}}}\left( {{T_*}} \right)$ as described by the following expression:

 Bubble wall collisions (BC)~\cite{Caprini:2007xq,Jinno:2017fby}

 Sound waves (SW)~\cite{Hindmarsh:2017gnf}

 Magnetohydrodynamic (MHD) turbulence~\cite{Caprini:2006jb,Gogoberidze:2007an,Caprini:2009yp}